 The first double edged shaver is believed to have been invented in the late 18th century by a Frenchman named Jean-Jacques Perret, and a similar model was also made in Sheffield, England in the 1820s.
 In 1901, US inventors King Camp Gillette and William Nickerson invented a shaver with disposable blades.
-Gillette’s brand proved remarkably popular, with sales reaching 90,000 de razors and 123,000 blades by 1904.
+Gillette’s brand proved remarkably popular, with sales reaching 90,000 DE razors and 123,000 blades by 1904.

 In 1965 Wilkinson Sword sneaked ahead of Gillette in the market by switching from easily-rusting carbon steel blades to stainless steel, allowing for much more usage.
 Gillette then had to follow suit.
-The de razor began to be phased out in the early 1970s with the introduction of replaceable blade cartridges.
+Double edged razors began to be phased out in the early 1970s with the introduction of the replaceable blade cartridge.
 Gillette then brought out its first double edged blade in cartridge form.
 Meanwhile, Bic entered the market in 1974 with a fully disposable model and the whole item was thrown away once the blade because blunt.

 At the turn of the millennium, Gillette introduced the triple blade cartridge, sparking the blade wars to bring out the shaver with the most blades: hence the Schick Quattro and now the five-blade Gillette Fusion.